Activities | Index | Feedback | New

 Alevin require cold, clear, oxygen-rich water.
 Excessive sediment in the water is one of the

 greatest dangers to salmon at this stage.
 It can reduce oxygen levels and cover the top of the

-redd, trapping the tiny fish inside.
-Aquatic insects and other fish are an alevin's primary
+redd, trapping the fish inside.
+Aquatic insects and other fish are the primary predators.